marcotag93/go-task/README.md

 ## Features

-- **Stimulus Presentation**: Presents circles in various colors: grey, yellow, green, and white.
+- **Stimulus Presentation**: Presents circles in various colors: grey, yellow, and green (plus a white one at the end for transition).
 - **Variable Timing**: The grey circle's appearance duration is random between 1000-3000ms.
 The yellow circle, which might be associated with a TMS stimulus, also has a variable appearance time.
+You can easy modify the timing variables inside the function if needed.
 - **TMS Integration**: Contains commented-out sections for sending signals to a TMS device using the `io64` function.
 This can be activated for experiments that require TMS stimulation.
 - **Response Collection**: Monitors for keypresses to log reaction times and categorizes responses based on the timing of the keypress in relation to the visual stimulus.
 - **Data Saving**: